GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

    It is as if the sanctified individual had never sinned, just like the sinless Christ.

    - a.
 It is not something achieved or attained by effort; rather, it is received as a gift from God as a result of faith in Christ.
-Paul, while explaining his conversion to King Agrippa, says, “Those who are sanctified by faith in [Christ] . . .”
-(Acts 26:18).
+Paul, while explaining his conversion to King Agrippa, says, “Those who are sanctified by faith in [Christ]…” (Acts 26:18).

    - b.
 When Jude says that God is able to “present us before his glorious presence without fault” (1:26), he wasn’t thinking about an actual state obtained by believers through their perfect moral and spiritual life, but how God will choose to see them in Christ.

-3. Therefore, salvation past refers to the fact that the believers have been declared righteous once and for all in a positional and ontological sense, “since [God] has rescued us from the dominion of darkness and brought us into the kingdom of the Son . . .”
-(Col. 1:13-14b).
+3. Therefore, salvation past refers to the fact that the believers have been declared righteous once and for all in a positional and ontological sense, “since [God] has rescued us from the dominion of darkness and brought us into the kingdom of the Son…” (Col. 1:13-14b).

 ## B. Moving from one kingdom to another